History:

 If you want to access these tools from any other directory, you must add the tools/ path to the global $PATH variable.

-Edit your $HOME
+Edit your $HOME/.bashrc resource file

 $ gedit $HOME/.bashrc